hippiehunter/dblbook/src/chapter_1/guessing_game.md

 # Programming a Guessing Game

 Let’s jump into DBL by working through a hands-on project together!
-This chapter introduces you to a few common Rust concepts by showing you how to use them in a real program.
+This chapter introduces you to a few common concepts by showing you how to use them in a real program.
 You’ll learn about TODO, methods, associated functions, and more!
 In the following chapters, we’ll explore these ideas in more detail.
 In this chapter, you’ll just practice the